Communicate outside the container

 To unmount an external drive you can use Linux's umount command:

-For more information about the umount command see the umount man page.
+For more information about the umount command see the umount man pagearrow-up-right.

 Automounting/unmounting with udev rules